jasminejeane/empressed/readme.md

 ## Description

-This is an app that is meant to connect clinets and Stylist.
+This is an app that is meant to connect clients and Stylist.
 As a hairstylist or any freelance job, building clientle is one of the most important things.